MBA/MPH in Global Health Management

-- SPH LW 751 Public Health Law (4 cr) or SPH LW 719, Essentials of Public Health Law (3 cr)
+- SPH LW 751 Public Health Law (4 cr) or SPH LW 719 Essentials of Public Health Law (3 cr)

-International Health Concentration and Culminating Experience
+Global Health Concentration and Culminating Experience

 MBA/MPH students must take all courses that they wish to count toward the MPH at the School of Public Health.
 No courses taken outside of the School of Public Health will count toward the MPH, including courses taken at other Boston University schools and colleges.